The hotelier’s ultimate guide to occupancy forecasting

 Are there broader economic, travel, weather-related or other external factors affecting demand?

-What do our online reviews look like?
+What do your online reviews look like?

 Running this checklist each month helps ensure no material factor is overlooked before finalizing an occupancy forecast.